 Intended for immediate administration of emergency therapy in settings where opioids may be present

 Providers should be aware that redosing of naloxone may be required.
-Given the presence of synthetic opioids, such as fentanyl or carfentanil, being implicated more in overdoses, providers should be prepared to deliver larger total doses, upwards of 10 mg, of naloxone.
-This was highlighted in a recent paper out of Jackson Memorial Hospital in Miami, Florida.
-At their institution, there was a 119% increase in opioid overdoses in a three-month period in 2016 compared to the same three months the previous year.
+Given the presence of synthetic opioids, such as fentanyl or carfentanil being implicated more in overdoses, providers should prepare to deliver larger total doses, upwards of 10 mg, of naloxone.
+This fact was highlighted in a recent paper out of Jackson Memorial Hospital in Miami, Florida.
+At their institution, there was a 119% increase in opioid overdoses over three-months in 2016 compared to the same three months the previous year.
 There was a disproportionate increase in the amount of naloxone administered to patients during this period, with the number of naloxone vials used increasing by 476%.
-This was thought to be due to a stronger synthetic opioid, such as fentanyl, being present in the heroin circulating through the area in 2016 compared to more traditional heroin in 2015.
+The thinking was that due to a more potent synthetic opioid, such as fentanyl, being present in the heroin circulating through the area in 2016 compared to more traditional heroin in 2015.

-For those patients in the emergency department who have required multiple doses of naloxone and are being considered for admission, a continuous naloxone infusion may be required.
-The typical dose for this infusion is determined by calculating the wake-up dose required for the patient and administering two-thirds of that dose per hour via continuous infusion.
+For those patients in the emergency department who have required multiple doses of naloxone and are under consideration for admission, a continuous naloxone infusion may be necessary.
+The typical dose for this infusion is determined by calculating the wake-up dose needed for the patient and administering two-thirds of that dose per hour via continuous infusion.

 If the patient fails to respond to repeated doses of naloxone, one must consider other causes of unconsciousness.
 After the acute treatment of the overdose, the patient should be enrolled for substance abuse treatment and encouraged to enter rehabilitation.

 Naloxone has few side effects.
 The most common are those of acute withdrawal from opioids, such as anxiety, aggression, nausea, vomiting, diarrhea, abdominal pain, and rhinorrhea.
 In rare cases, the use of naloxone can precipitate noncardiogenic pulmonary edema.
 The incidence of naloxone-induced noncardiogenic pulmonary edema is estimated to be between 0.2% and 3.6% of patients who have received naloxone and are transported to the emergency department.
-Symptoms include persistent hypoxia, despite resolution of respiratory depression secondary of acute overdose.
+Symptoms include persistent hypoxia, despite the resolution of respiratory depression secondary to acute overdose.
 Patients may also have a cough productive of the classic "pink, frothy sputum" indicative of pulmonary edema.
-Chest radiography will be consistent with findings of pulmonary edema.
-It should be noted that onset of noncardiogenic pulmonary edema occurs within 4 hours in most patients.
+Chest radiography will be consistent with the findings of pulmonary edema.
+It bears mention that the onset of noncardiogenic pulmonary edema occurs within 4 hours in most patients.
 However, there have been case reports of delayed onset of up to 8 hours after naloxone administration.

-There are no absolute contraindications to the use of naloxone in an emergency situation.
-The only relative contraindication is a known hypersensitivity to naloxone.
+There are no absolute contraindications to the use of naloxone in an emergency.
+The only relative contraindication is known hypersensitivity to naloxone.

 Patients who overdose on opioids can have not only respiratory depression but also hypotension.
 These patients should be resuscitated like any other patient and monitored.
-In addition, naloxone administration also can trigger acute withdrawal syndrome which can present with the following symptoms:
+Additionally, naloxone administration also can trigger an acute withdrawal syndrome, which can present with the following symptoms:

-In chronic opioid users, naloxone should be slowly administered to individuals who are dependent on opioids.
+In chronic opioid users, naloxone requires slow administration to individuals who are dependent on opioids.
 All patients who have responded to naloxone should be continuously monitored for at least six to 12 hours since some opioids (methadone, fentanyl, buprenorphine) have a much longer half-life than naloxone.
 The half-life of naloxone in adults varies from 30 to 80 minutes.
-The patient should have vital signs, including pulse oximetry, monitored until full recovery is obtained.
-Even after respiratory depression is reversed, the patient must be monitored for at least six to 12 hours because the patient may have ingested the longer-acting opioids which will continue to exert their effects after the naloxone is excreted.
-Any patient that requires IV naloxone of doses more than 5 mg, should be admitted.
+The patient should have vital signs, including pulse oximetry, monitored until obtaining a full recovery.
+Even after reversing respiratory depression, the patient must be monitored for at least six to 12 hours because the patient may have ingested the longer-acting opioids, which will continue to exert their effects after excretion of the naloxone.
+Any patient that requires IV naloxone of doses more than 5 mg should be admitted.

-There are no absolute contraindications to the use of naloxone in an emergency situation.
-The only relative contraindication is a known hypersensitivity to naloxone.
+There are no absolute contraindications to the use of naloxone in an emergency.
+The only relative contraindication is known hypersensitivity to naloxone.

 Because of the current opioid epidemic, recent legislation has been passed in the United States that allows physicians to prescribe naloxone to opioid abusers to reverse the overdose.
-In addition, more than a dozen states have also passed good samaritan laws that permit healthcare workers to prescribe naloxone to the family members or caregiver of opiate abusers.
+Also, more than a dozen states have passed good samaritan laws that permit healthcare workers to prescribe naloxone to the family members or caregivers of opiate abusers.
 There are now campaigns across the nation to make naloxone easily available to the public, firefighters, police, and other professionals.

 Out of hospital use

-Although naloxone is effective in reversing opioid overdose in a hospital setting, its use out of the hospital is relatively new and thus not much data are available on its effectiveness.
+Although naloxone is effective in reversing opioid overdose in a hospital setting, its use out of the hospital is relatively new.
+Thus not much data are available on its effectiveness.
 Overall the NAS formula is less effective than the parenteral formulations.
-Further, there are no studies that have compared the different routes of administration, the timing of response, and titration strategies.
+Further, there are no studies that have compared the different routes of administration, the timing of the response, and titration strategies.

 Many patients who are addicted to opioids are also prescribed naloxone and may inject the antidote if they feel they have overdosed for home use; the NAS formula is preferred because it eliminates the risk of accidental needle sticks with a contaminated surgeon or needle.
 Plus, the NAS formula avoids the difficulties with the disposal of needle and sharps.

 Even though naloxone has already saved many lives, the general feeling in the medical community about its universal availability remains debated.
 Some medical experts suggest that making naloxone available over the counter may promote more use of opioids.
 Further, some experts feel that the ready availability of naloxone will lead the opioid user to start abusing higher doses more frequently because they know that an antidote is readily available if anything happens.
-There are also concerns that the average person is not trained to make a diagnosis of an opioid overdose, and this could lead to misuse of an expensive medication.
+There are also concerns that the average person lacks the training to make a diagnosis of an opioid overdose, and this could lead to misuse of expensive medication.
 Further, once the pharmacological effects of naloxone have worn off, there is a possibility that respiratory depression may recur, and without monitoring, this could spell real trouble for the patient.
-Finally, because naloxone is readily available, bystanders may be less reluctant to call for emergency assistance since they may think that the individual is cured of the overdose.
+Finally, because naloxone is readily available, bystanders may be less reluctant to call for emergency assistance since they may think that the individual has achieved full recovery from the overdose.

-Over the past two decades, many community education-based campaigns have been developed to educate the public about opioids.
-It is estimated that over 10,000 opioid overdoses may have been averted because of these community preventive programs.
-Further, a more recent pilot study reveals that an individual who has been provided with overdose education versus those receiving overdose education in addition to naloxone rescue kits do not differ in overdose rate, opioid use, or response to a witnessed overdoses, indicating the usefulness of education about opiate overdose.
+The past two decades have seen the development of many community education-based campaigns to educate the public about opioids.
+Estimates are that these community preventive programs have averted over 10,000 opioid overdoses.
+Further, a more recent pilot study reveals that an individual who has received overdose education versus those receiving overdose education in addition to naloxone rescue kits do not differ in overdose rate, opioid use, or response to a witnessed overdoses, indicating the usefulness of training regarding opiate overdose.

-Unfortunately, the majority of opioid campaigns and education awareness programs are in urban areas, and it is vital that similar campaigns be started in rural areas, where the majority of opioid overdoses occur, to make any significant impact.
+Unfortunately, the majority of opioid campaigns and education awareness programs are in urban areas, and similar campaigns must be started in rural areas, where the majority of opioid overdoses occur, to make any significant impact.